 Who Needs a Rugged Digital Camera?

-- Having a good lens and an adequate sensor are of critical importance on any of these devices.
-Certainly a wide angle lens will allow you to get more into a shot.
-So for instance, if you'll be using your camera to get shots of a group of family at a reunion or a grand vista from a mountain top, the wide angle lens is the better choice in general.
+- Having a good lens and an adequate sensor is of critical importance on any of these devices.
+Certainly, a wide angle lens will allow you to get more into a shot.
+So for instance, if you'll be using your camera to get shots of a group of family at a reunion or a grand vista from a mountaintop, the wide angle lens is the better choice in general.

-Having a good zoom function is critical if you'll be wanting to photograph things you can't just step right up to at any given time.
-For instance, if you are photographing deer and don't want to spook them having 4x or greater zoom can help.
+- Having a good zoom function is critical if you'll be wanting to photograph things you can't just step right up to at any given time.
+For instance, if you are photographing deer and don't want to spook them, having 4x or greater zoom can help.

-Optical image stabilization is also critical.
+- Optical image stabilization is also critical.
 This helps to reduce blurring caused by small hand movements while holding the camera.
-Technologies like motion detection and auto focus tracking can also help maintain focus.
+Technologies like motion detection and autofocus tracking can also help maintain focus.

 - If you are an outdoor enthusiast you may well be wanting to capture a lot of fast action.
 Having an action or sports mode is important but so too is a good burst mode that allows you to capture 6, 8 10 or more frames per second.

-Of course, if your goal is to have a rugged digital camera that will stand up to a lot of wear and tear then you should also compare other features.
+- Of course, if your goal is to have a rugged digital camera that will stand up to a lot of wear and tear then you should also compare other features.
 Some of these devices are water resistant and can withstand a bit of rain and splashing.
 Others are waterproof and can stand up to being dunked in a lake.
 Some are designed for underwater use and can be used at depths of 10 feet and others more.
-Of course if you'll be shooting underwater other features are important.
+Of course, if you'll be shooting underwater other features are important.
 A light and simple controls are a good start.